 How we are helping

-2015/16 Bilateral Budget Estimate
+2018/19 Total Bilateral Budget Estimate

-2015/16 Total Australian ODA Estimate
+2018/19 Total Australian ODA Estimate

-The Australian Government is providing an estimated $59.8 million in total Overseas Development Assistance (ODA) to Bangladesh in 2015-16.
-This includes an estimated $42.1 million in bilateral funding to Bangladesh managed by DFAT.
+The Australian Government is providing an estimated $59.8 million in total ODA to Bangladesh in 2018-19.
+This includes an estimated $42.1 million in bilateral funding to Bangladesh managed by the Department of Foreign Affairs and Trade (DFAT).

-Australia Awards Scholarships are long-term development awards administered by the Department of Foreign Affairs and Trade.
+Australia Awards Scholarships are long-term development awards administered by DFAT.
 They contribute to the long-term development needs of Australia's partner countries in line with bilateral and regional agreements.
-Australia Awards Scholarships provide opportunities for people from developing countries, particularly those countries located in the Indo-Pacific region, to undertake full time postgraduate study at participating Australian universities.
+Australia Awards Scholarships provide opportunities for people from developing countries, particularly those countries located in the Indo-Pacific region, to undertake full-time postgraduate study at participating Australian universities.
 The study and research opportunities provided by Australia Awards Scholarships develop skills and knowledge of individuals to drive change and contribute to the development outcomes of their own country.